Stop Electrical Explosions Before They Start with Circuit Analysis

 A short circuit current can be very large.
 This can result in large, rapid releases of energy in the form of heat, intense magnetic fields, and even potentially as explosions known as an arc blast.
 The heat can damage or destroy wiring insulation and electrical components.
 An arc blast produces a shock wave that may carry vaporized or molten metal, and can be fatal to unprotected people who are close by.

-What are Bolted, Arcing and Ground Faults?
+What are Bolted, Arcing, and Ground Faults?

-What are Symmetrical and Asymmetrical Currents?
+Symmetrical and Asymmetrical Fault Currents

+In polyphase electrical systems, faults can appear as symmetrical or asymmetrical.
 A polyphase system may experience either a symmetrical or an asymmetrical fault.
 A symmetrical fault current is one that affects all phases equally.
 If just some of the phases are affected, or the phases are affected unequally, then the fault current is asymmetrical.

 Protective devices are designed to detect a fault condition and shut off the electric current before there is significant arc blast damage.
 There are a number of different types of protective devices to ensure electric hazards don't surpass their arc flash boundary distance and keep workers safe the two most common are: